-Section 115 confers power of revision on the High Court in a case not subject to appeal thereto.
+Section 115 confers a power of revision on the High Court in a case not subject to appeal thereto.
 Section 115 applies to jurisdiction alone, the irregular exercise or non-exercise of it or the illegal assumption of it.
-But the mere fact that the decision of the lower court is erroneous, whether it is upon a question of fact or law, does not amount to an illegality or material irregularity.
+But the mere fact that the decision of the lower court is erroneous, whether it is upon a question of fact or law, does not amount to illegality or material irregularity.

 (b) The order, would occasion a failure of justice or cause irreparable injury to the other party if it is permitted to operate